amd/InfinityHub-CI/cp2k/README.md

     -i /opt/cp2k/benchmarks/QS_DM_LS/H2O-dft-ls.NREP2.inp \
     -o /tmp/H2O-DFT-LS-NREP2-8GPU.txt
 ```

+> **Note**: The `DBCSR_USE_ACC_G2G=1` environment variable enables GPU-to-GPU communication for improved performance for the DFT benchmark.
+This is included in the provided benchmark scripts.

 In the above example, the H2O-DFT-LS (NREP2) benchmark is run on a dual socket server with 8 MI210 GPUs and 128 physical cores.
 The job in this example is run with 16 MPI ranks and 8 OpenMP threads per rank with two processes sharing a GPU.
 The `NUM_CPUS`, `NUM_GPUS` and `RANK_STRIDE` variables are used by the helper scripts that set GPU and CPU affinity for CP2K processes and their threads.
 The `RANK_STRIDE` option allows the processes and their threads to be spread out and pinned to physical cores across the two sockets.
 If your system has a different configuration, please adjust these parameters accordingly.